calebmadrigal/calebmadrigal-blog/blog/content/posts/wordpress-to-pelican-reasons.md

 * It's true that Wordpress has it's own version control, but I trust (and enjoy) git a lot more.

 ### Mobility
-* Because everything is in git, and because I only need basic static HTML webserver capabilities, I can host my site just about anywhere.
+Because everything is in git, and because I only need basic static HTML webserver capabilities, I can host my site just about anywhere.
 So I can easily change hosts if I see fit.

 ### Nice Octopress theme
-* The default Pelican theme is pretty bad, but I love the [Octopress](http://octopress.org) theme, which has been [ported](https://github.com/duilio/pelican-octopress-theme) to Pelican.
+The default Pelican theme is pretty bad, but I love the [Octopress](http://octopress.org) theme, which has been [ported](https://github.com/duilio/pelican-octopress-theme) to Pelican.

 ### Speed
-* [nginx](http://nginx.org/en/) serving static HTML/JS/CSS files is very fast.
-Preliminary tests showed that my site would load 3-10x faster than with wordpress.
+[nginx](http://nginx.org/en/) serving static HTML/JS/CSS files is **very fast**.
+Preliminary tests showed that my site would load **3-10x** faster than with wordpress.

 ### Staging changes and easy deployment
 * In Pelican, I can make large changes to the entire blog, regenerate it, and run a staging server to verify that my changes work before ever deploying them.